YannzizTay/react-native-tinder-swipe/README.md

 Added a card underneath, buttons to swipe left and right, and tinder-like yes/no text overlaying the image.

+(Note the the screen capture might be a bit out of date)

 ![Screen Capeture](screen_capture/reacttinderscreencapture.gif "Screen Capture")